nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **UI elements can be resized to be too small**: Each UI element can be resized to a point where it may not be visible at all.
 If this happens accidentally, the user may be confused about the missing UI element.
 There should be a minimum height/width for each UI element to prevent this issue.
 4. **Unit level and number in the address field are not bounded reasonably**: For commands like `add` and `edit`, the unit level and number in the address field are not reasonably bounded.
 This allows users to input excessively large unit numbers without any error message.
+5. **Inconsistent Capitalisation of Supplier Name for adding Goods**: When adding goods, the supplier name follows the user's exact capitalisation of input and not the capitalisation of the supplier name in the supplier list.
+This may lead to confusion if the user is not aware of the exact capitalisation of the supplier name.

 --------------------------------------------------------------------------------------------------------------------